JunhyeokRui/parking_spot_corner_detector/README.md

 ### Run with pretrained weight

-Even with a pretrained feature extractor network, DeepSORT can quite robustly track multiple marking points.
+(Using DeepSort)Even with a pretrained feature extractor network, DeepSORT can quite robustly track multiple marking points.
 You can check the result with pretrained weights using the code below:

 ```
-python ROS_track_marking_points.py --view-img
+python ROS_track_marking_points.py --yolo_weight ./runs/train/EXPERIMENT_NAME_OF_YOUR_CHOICE/weights/last.pt --view-img
 ```

 ### Create dataset for feature extractor